 First, orange silt-fence will be placed three (3) feet off of the proposed retaining wall.
 No alterations to the wetlands will occur beyond this point.
-Once the silt-fence has been installed, construction of the retaining wall may begin.
-When the retaining wall is complete, grading activities may begin for the road embankment over the exiting wetland to be removed.
-During construction activities, it is imperative that no silt shall be allowed to enter the wetland.
-The contractor shall be responsible for installing additional BMPs to ensure that the wetland remains protected.
+Fill for the Right-of-Way and the construction of the retaining wall will occur, and upon completion, construction activities may begin on the remainder of the site.